Kindly Myers Gets Soapy And Soaked In A Thong Bikini In Hot New Instagram Post

 “Perfection,” a third follower remarked.

-“Amazing and gorgeous,” commend a fourth admirer.
+“Amazing and gorgeous,” commented a fourth admirer.

 Kindly’s Instagram page is full of tantalizing images that get pulses racing.
-Another recent share from the model saw her rocking a set of barely-there white lingerie while gazing out of an open window.
-That look proved popular as well, earning more than 20,000 likes.
+Another recent share from the model saw her rocking a set of barely there white lingerie while gazing out of an open window.
+That look proved popular as well, earning more than 20,000 likes and 350 comments as of this writing.